-Orientation is required for all new students and is an opportunity to introduce you to the MEM and MEng programs.
+Orientation is required for all new students and is an opportunity to introduce you to the MEM program.
 A detailed orientation schedule for your program will be sent to you in the months prior to your arrival and will be posted here.